California's Equal Pay Act

 For decades now, the California Equal Pay Act has prohibited an employer from paying its employees less than employees of the opposite sex for equal work.
-However, in 2015, Governor Brown signed the California Fair Pay Act, which strengthened the Equal Pay Act in a number of ways and signaled California’s commitment to achieving real gender pay equity.
+New changes to the Equal Pay Act became effective January 1, 2016.
+The most significant changes to the Act are:

 Requiring equal pay for employees who perform “substantially similar work,” when viewed as a composite of skill, effort, and responsibility.